All Products

 ALTER DATABASE perf_test SET statement_timeout = '60s';

-3. Optimize the application layer:
+3. Optimize application logic:

 • Reduce transaction granularity to avoid long-running transactions.